 Notes: The table reports the annual rate of convergence in TFP and wages across prefectures for the 1995-2004 and 2004-2008 time periods.
-The $\beta$ -convergence coefficient for prefectures p between times $t_0$ and $t_0 + T$ is estimated from the regression $\left(\frac{1}{T}\right) \ln \left(\frac{y{p,t_0+T}}{y{p,t_0}}\right) = a - \left(\frac{1-e^{-\beta T}}{T}\right) \ln(y{p,t_0}) + u{pt_0,t_0+T}$ , where $u{pt_0,t_0+T}$ represents an average of error terms, $u{p,t}$ , between times $t_0$ and $t_0 + T$ .
+The β -convergence coefficient for prefectures p between times t_0 and t_0+T is estimated from the regression $\left(\frac{1}{T}\right) \ln \left(\frac{y{p,t_0+T}}{y{p,t_0}}\right) = a - \left(\frac{1-e^{-\beta T}}{T}\right) \ln(y{p,t_0}) + u{pt_0,t_0+T}$, where u{pt_0,t_0+T} represents an average of error terms, $u{p,t}$, between times t_0 and t_0+T .
 Each row in the table reports what the convergence in TFP and wages would have been had only one of the listed variables changed.
 The row "all" allows all factors to change and captures by construction the estimated empirical convergence rate.

-5.4 External validation of the entry barriers
+4.4 External validation of the entry barriers

-Given the salience attributed to the entry barriers in Section 5.3, we now try to verify, using external evidence, that our imputed entry barriers do indeed capture actual barriers to entry for private firms.
-To this end, we perform two exercises: (1) relate our measurements to the World Bank's measures, and (2) study the implications of the wedges and barriers for entry rates of new firms.
+Given the salience attributed to the entry barriers in Section 4.3, we now provide external validation that our imputed entry barriers capture actual barriers to entry for private firms.
+To this end, we perform two exercises: (1) relate our measures to those of the World Bank; and (2) study the implications of the wedges and barriers for entry rates of new firms.

 The 2008 costs of starting a business in China.
 The "Doing Business in China 2008" report produced by the World Bank (2008) provides various measures of the extent to which government activity affects private business activity.
 The report outlines differences in various regulations in the capital cities of 26 Chinese provinces and 4 centrally administered municipalities.
-We focus on the following reported indicators on how easy it is to start a business: (i) a rank computed in the report based on all available information on how easy it is to start a business, (ii) the number of days it usually takes to start a business, and (iii) the cost of starting a business, as a percent of GDP per capita.
-The results, reported in Figure 11, indicate that in localities where the measured entry barriers in our analysis in 2008 are higher are also the localities where the report finds high costs of starting a business.
-The correlations of our entry barrier $\ln(1 - \psi)$ with each of the World Bank's three measures of start-up costs are respectively -0.77, -0.55, and -0.64, implying that the correlation with $\psi$ is positive for all measures.
-These results provide a valuable external validation for our estimates.
+We focus on the following reported indicators on how easy it is to start a business: (i) a rank computed in the report based on all available information on how easy it is to start a business; (ii) the number of days it usually takes to start a business; and (iii) the cost of starting a business, as a percent of GDP per capita.
+The results, reported in Figure 8, indicate that in localities where the measured entry barriers in our analysis in 2008 are higher are also the localities where the report finds high costs of starting a business.
+The correlations of our entry barrier $\ln(1-\psi)$ with each of the World Bank's three measures of start-up costs are respectively -0.77, -0.55, and -0.64, implying that the correlation with ψ is positive for all measures.
+These results provide valuable external validation for our estimates.